JonahZeng/IIViewer/README.md

 - png
 - pnm(8/10/12/14/16 bit)
 - raw(8/10/12/14/16/18/20/22/24 bit)
+- mipi-raw(10/12/14 bit)
 - yuv(8/10/12 444-interleave4 444-plannar 422-UYVY 422-YUYV 420-NV12 420-NV21 420P-YU12 420P-YV12 400)

 ## Usage
-download it from [release page](https://github.com/JonahZeng/IIViewer/releases), start this app on your PC, you can see this if there is no any unexpect error:
+download it from [release page](https://github.com/JonahZeng/IIViewer/releases)(we provide precompiled x64 exe and deb file), start this app on your PC, you can see this if no unexpect error occurred:

 ![main-ui](./doc/image/main-ui.png)